InternetOfPeers/hiero-message-box/README.md

 - Your Hedera account uses SECP256K1 keys
 - You want to use your Hedera key for everything
 - You want faster setup with no key file management
-- You prefer forward secrecy (each message uses unique ephemeral keys)

 **To enable ECIES**, add to your `.env`: